grigorisg9gr/deformable_tracking_review_ijcv2016/README.md

 The purpose of the files in the repo is to provide a concrete sample of how the models described in the paper were trained/utilised, hence allowing the reproduction of the results or further investigation/dissemination of these models.

 A brief explanation of each file is included below, however you are encouraged to browse through the notebooks, which include more detailed comments along with the code.
+In case you want to execute those, please ensure you follow the instructed folder/path format that is expected or modify the code to match your paths accordingly.

 * train_shape_predictors_on_presaved_images_bb.ipynb : Trains the landmark localisation models on images from public datasets with pre-saved bounding boxes.
 * run_online_tracking_by_detection.ipynb : Runs the (python) detectors (on the testset) and on top of them a landmark localisation method and exports the bounding boxes and the landmarks.
 * tracker_from_previous_all_methods.ipynb : Perform tracking from the previous frame (on the testset).

+### **How to use these files**
+As aforementioned, these are the revised codes for creating (part of ) the results for the journal.
+They should be used as a guideline to reproduce the results or build similar models for your purpose.
+They are not published as a pipeline that will be called sequentially, hence you should use with caution.

+The links for the actual trackers/detectors are provided below, so you can download and experiment with those directly.

-#### **Links for detectors/trackers utilised**
+### **Links for detectors/trackers utilised**

 The various methods utilised in this paper can be found in: